 Credit is complicated—learn the basics here

-We’ve put together a library of essential resources (like how-to guides, comparisons, and calculators) to help you make better choices when it comes to refinancing student loans.
-And if you’re managing credit card debt too, check out our post on when to refinance it.
+We’ve put together a library of essential resources (like how-to guides, comparisons, and calculators) to help you make better choices when it comes to refinancing student loans and personal finance.
+Topics include building good credit, the right personal loan for a home improvement project, and managing credit card debt.
 And keep an eye out—we’re always adding more.

-The sooner you refinance, the more you could save.
-The longer you hold your loan at a higher rate, the more interest you are accruing—even if you are in a grace period.
-That being said, you must be employed or possess a job offer to be eligible to refinance with Earnest.
-The more your financial situation has improved since you took out the loans originally, the better your refinancing offer will be.
+The sooner you refinance loans, the more you could save.
+The longer you hold your loan at a higher rate, the more interest you are accruing— depending on your loan type, even if you are in a grace period.
+That being said, you must be employed with certain income requirements to be eligible to refinance your existing loans with Earnest.
+The more your financial situation has improved since you took out the loans originally, the better your student loan refinancing rates will be.

 Once you’re approved, you are automatically approved for the total eligible student loan amount listed on your credit report.
 When you’re ready to accept your loan, you can choose to refinance less than the requested amount (as long as it’s above $5,000) or up to 105% of your approved amount.

 Absolutely.
-When considering refinancing your federal student loans, it is important to review the current protections and benefits you are granted with those loans, and understand which of those you may be giving up when refinancing with a private lender like Earnest.
+When considering refinancing your federal student loans, it is important to review the current protections and benefits you are granted with those loans and understand which of those you may be giving up when refinancing for an interest rate deduction or lower monthly payments with a private lender like Earnest.